-- Explain the requirements for the poster each group will produce. - Direct student to NZ websites where they can access information about youth, alcohol and law. - Once posters are completed, arrange to display these in the school eg in the school foyer or library, at the time of reporting to parents or together community event in the school.
-Alternatively, posters could be photographed and included as examples of student learning on the school website for parents to view as part of a school newsletter with advice for parents. - situations and how well-being might be affected.
-See copy template.
-Where the legal situation is uncertain, use the websites suggested by the teacher. - In small groups students select one alcohol-related situation that has legal implications and locate legal information related specific to this situation.
-Make a copy of this. - Each group of students makes a youth, alcohol and the law poster that includes: - Their situation; - The legal information young people (and/or adults) would need to know to remain within the law (or school policy) along with any other useful information for staying safe in such a situation; - An overall catch phrase or headline capturing the main point of the poster.
+- Direct student to NZ websites where they can access information about youth, alcohol and law. - Once posters are completed, arrange to display these in the school e.g. in the school foyer or library, at the time of reporting to parents or together community event in the school.
+Alternatively, posters could be photographed and included as examples of student learning on the school website for parents to view as part of a school newsletter with advice for parents.

+locate legal information related specific to this situation.
+Make a copy of this.

+- Each group of students makes a youth, alcohol and the law poster that includes: - Their situation; - The legal information young people (and/or adults) would need to know to remain within the law (or school policy) along with any other useful information for staying safe in such a situation; - An overall catch phrase or headline capturing the main point of the poster.

-Take a digital image of the group's poster and each student files this in their learning journal.
+Student learning journal entry; Take a digital image of the group's poster and each student files this in their learning journal.

 Extra: If posters are displayed in a public place or on the school website, students seek feedback about the messages by asking 3 peers (or adults) about the posters e.g. 'what laws did you know about and which ones were you not sure about (or didn't know)'?
 Record the responses and write a summary sentence saying why you were or were not surprised about what people said.